Are you worried that you or a loved one is living with frailty?

-Frailty can affect many different areas of your life, making the everyday tasks you used to do more challenging for you to complete.
+Frailty can affect many different areas of your life, making your everyday tasks more and more difficult.

 If you know you have this condition, you’re probably wondering if there’s anything you can do to get some relief from your symptoms.